 '''

 %SYBASE%\%SYBASE_ASE%\bin\charset -Usa -Ppassword -

-Sserver_name sort_order_file character_set
+Sserver name sort order file character set

 '''

-Replace sort\order\file with the name of the sort order file.
-See Table 6-17 on page 80.
-Replace character\set with the Sybase name for your character set.
-See Table 6-18 on page 82.
+Replace sort_order_file with the name of the sort order file.
+See Table 6-17 on page 87.
+Replace character_set with the Sybase name for your character set.
+See Table 6-18 on page 89.

 2 Use the charset utility to load any additional character sets.
-See "charset utility" on page 83 for more about this utility.
+See "charset utility" on page 90 for more about this utility.

-If you plan to use the Adaptive Server built-in character-set conversions, you must load the character-set definition files for all the characters set on your client platforms.
-If you are using the Unilib character-set conversions, you do not need to do this.
+If you plan to use the Adaptive Server built-in character set conversions, you must load the character set definition files for all the characters set on your client platforms.
+If you are using the Unilib character set conversions, you do not need to do this.